Midtown Plaza (Saskatoon): History

 Also part of the Midtown complex is CN Towers – now "Midtown Tower" – an office block that was for most of the 1970s the tallest office building in Saskatoon.
 The 12-story tower is 57 m in height.
 From the early 1970s until the early 2000s, the fifth floor of the office block housed the studios of the local CBC Television owned-and-operated station CBKST.
 A small "boutique" mall, Midtown Village, was developed in the late 1970s at the corner of 20th Street and Idylwyld Drive; initially a separate development from Midtown Plaza, it briefly came under the same ownership as the larger mall in the 1990s and was branded as part of Midtown Plaza for a time, before being demolished for additional parking.

-From 1993 to 2005, the mall owned and displayed a statue of Saskatchewan-born hockey player Gordie Howe statue at the southwest corner of 1st Avenue South and 20th Street East.
+From 1993 to 2005, the mall owned and displayed a statue of Saskatchewan-born hockey player Gordie Howe at the southwest corner of 1st Avenue South and 20th Street East.
 It was relocated to the Credit Union Centre in 2005.

 Following the closure of the Sears Canada chain in 2018, the mall began to redevelop the store's space into a new wing with a re-located food court known as Midtown Common, which opened on July 25, 2019.
 In November 2018, it was announced that the previous main-floor food court area would be redeveloped into an MEC, as its first location in the province.
 In December 2019, H&M announced that it would open a location at Midtown in 2020—its second in the province.

 MEC was originally projected to open in May 2020, but was delayed to late-2021 due to the COVID-19 pandemic and other factors.
 The fate of the MEC store was questioned in September 2020, when MEC announced that it would be privatized and sold to American investment firm Kingswood Capital Management.
-As if summer 2025 the spot allocated for MEC remains vacant with no indication of being built.
+As of summer 2025 the spot allocated for MEC remains vacant with no indication of being built.
 The new H&M store opened in December 2020.

-On June 1, 2025, Hudson’s Bay closed its doors for the last time, as was the case for all Hudson's Bay locations across Canada, leaving the mall with no large-format anchors (notwithstanding the standalone Toys R' Us).
+On June 1, 2025, Hudson’s Bay closed, as did all Hudson's Bay locations across Canada, leaving the mall with no large-format anchors (notwithstanding the standalone Toys R' Us).
 As of summer 2025 the mall had yet to announce its plans for the vacant Bay location.